21bshwjt/AksBuildAgent/README.md

 ### We have tested Windows Self-Hosted build agent into Azure Container but that can be done from local machine and AKS Cluster as well.

 - Self-Hosted agent can be run from local machine where we need to have Docker install.
+Please refer [MSFT KB](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/docker?view=azure-devops) to run the image from local machine.
 - Self-Hosted agent can be run from Azure Container.
 - Self-Hosted agent can be run from AKS cluster & recommended for production.